bluescan/bip39tools/README.md

 * ***makecompliantbip39***
 Takes words you enter, extracts the entropy, and sets the checksum bits to be either a) Bip-39 compliant, or b) All zeros.
 Finally it re-outputs a set of words that have the same entropy, but modified checksum bits.
 Case (a) is useful if you have a mnemonic sentence that has an invalid checksum and you want to use it with a wallet that not only checks the CS, but also refuses to use your entropy unless it is Bip-39 compliant.
 Generally this mode takes an invalid mnemonic and makes it valid.
 This is the default behavior.
-Case (b) is useful if you have a wallet that is not Bip39 compliant and further requires the mnemonic sentence to also be non-compliant by checking that all\n" the CS bits are cleared.
+Case (b) is useful if you have a wallet that is not Bip-39 compliant and further requires the mnemonic sentence to also be non-compliant by checking that all the CS bits are cleared.
 The Helium (HNT) mobile Android and iOS wallets (as of Oct 19, 2021) are examples of this non-standard requirement.
+You can now use dice2bip39 to create your own trusted mnemonic and then use this tool to clear the checksum bits so it can be used/restored-from in the Helium wallet.

 * ***unittestsbip39***
 Units tests of the Bip39, the Dictionary, and the SHA-256 implementation.
 Well-known test vectors are used for both SHA-256 and BIP39 verification.